 Many reflexes that persist affect fine and gross motor movement, language development, emotional control, fears, co-ordination, scanning, distance and close vision, hand-eye co-ordination, sensory issues, memory, sleep, and anxiety in its many forms – withdrawal, aggression, frustration, controlling behaviour…. and more.

 The Role of the BrainChild Developmental Program

 At BrainChild, we first find out which reflexes are still active and their severity.
 Then we help the identified reflexes to integrate, using active, fun activities.
 With practice, they cease to be active, thus releasing the brain to mature.

 The neuro-plasticity of the brain allows changes to occur.
 This the ability of the brain to form and reorganize synaptic connections in the brain, especially in response to learning or experience or following injury.

-EBO for Schools has been developed from our established BrainChild program.
+Our schools program has been developed from our established BrainChild Developmental Program.
 The aim is to reach the many children who might never have the opportunity to take part in an individual program.